Model theory of operator algebras II: Model theory: Stability, the order property, and nonisomorphic ultrapowers

-Let $D$ be the Morley sequence of realizations of $q$ constructed above.
-Since $|B| < \fc$, there is a $D_0$ of cardinality less than $\fc$ such that $B$ is independent from $D$ over $D_0$.
-Choosing any $a \in D \setminus D_0$ and using symmetry of non-forking remembering that $D$ is a Morley sequence over $B_0$, it follows that $a$ is independent from $B$ over $B_0$.
+Since $|B| < \fc$, there is a $J_0$ of cardinality less than $\fc$ such that $B$ is independent from $J$ over $J_0$.
+Choosing any $a \in J \setminus J_0$ and using symmetry of non-forking remembering that $J$ is a Morley sequence over $B_0$, it follows that $a$ is independent from $B$ over $B_0$.
 Since $B_0$ is a model, $q|_{B_0}$ has a unique non-forking extension to $B$ and it follows that $a$ realizes $q$.
 This finishes the proof of~\eqref{T0.1}.

 \eqref{T0.2} If the Continuum Hypothesis holds then $A^{\cU}$ is always saturated and so for any two ultrafilters $\cU,\cV$, $A^{\cU} \cong A^{\cV}$ even if we fix the embedded copy of $A$ (Corollary~\ref{C.CH}).